elobato92/Paper/Rough.md

 Statements in Python are simple lines of code.
 Considering 2.x and earlier versions of Python, print consisted only of a few arguments, as seen below:

+      print ("Print this line, and print a newline") print ("Print this line, but not a newline", end="")

 Each new segment or idea of code needs a new print statement, if the statements are complex enough to require multiple executions.
 As is typical of other programming languages, outputted content must be put within quotation marks.
 If the programmer